zgj0315/is_copy/README.md

 # is_copy
-Check if two files are copies of each other
+Determine whether two files are copies of each other